 When economic growth slows, fixed income can become more attractive as a source of returns and liquidity.
 We saw this in 2020 and during past recessions.
 But stocks don’t have to be in a bear market for bonds to shine.

 Cash can also help reduce portfolio risk.
-But because bonds offer diversification, adding them to a stock portfolio may generate better returns for the same level of risk as adding cash.
+But because bonds offer diversification, adding them to a stock portfolio may generate better returns for a similar level of risk as adding cash.

 The single best predictor of future returns of investment-grade individual bonds is their starting yield.
-The chart below shows the annual total return of the FTSE Canada Bond Universe Index.
-Over five-year periods, it has tended to match its starting yield.
+The chart below shows the annual total return of the Canadian investment-grade bonds.
+Over five-year periods, it has tended to track investment-grade yields.
 High starting yields are likely to produce high returns, and low starting yields low returns.

 While bond prices may fluctuate in the short term, this volatility doesn’t play a big role in long-term returns, which are primarily determined by the coupon and principal payments (absent defaults).
 The upside to the recent decline in bond prices is that yields are now more attractive, suggesting improved future returns for newly invested money.